-- 2.4.4.1 The General Evaluative File will contain all supervisory evaluations.
-These include the reports of the line supervisor as well as the Director's letter summarizing the views and recommendations of the appropriate faculty group, the Director's own letter if this is different from the former.
+2.4.4.1 The General Evaluative File will contain all supervisory evaluations.
+These include the reports of the line supervisor as well as the letter of the Director's Director and Dean of Libraries letter summarizing the views and recommendations of the appropriate faculty group, the Director's own letter if this is different from the former.
 These letters should provide a clear and specific summary of the case while still preserving the confidentiality of solicited opinions.
-This may be done by referring in the summary letter to "such and such a point raised by Librarian X," or "the statement from Referee Y." A key identifying X and Y by name should be provided for these references and included in the Special Evaluative File, but not seen by the candidate.
-The General Evaluative File will also contain the report of the Library Appointment and Promotion Committee on the case. - 2.4.4.2 When writers of solicited letters have given permission for the candidate to see their letters, copies of their letters (either as written or with identity of source and authorship removed, as specified by the writer) will be included in the General Evaluative File.
+This may be done by referring in the summary letter to "such and such a point raised by Librarian X," or "the statement from Referee Y." A key identifying X and Y by name should be provided for these references and included in the Special Evaluative File, but not

+Comment [JCA3]: Faculty Mtg.: vision of the future in his/her subfield AND/OR evidence of at least an awareness of progressive trends in his/her subfield of the profession seen by the candidate.
+The General Evaluative File will also contain the report of the Library Appointment and Promotion Committee on the case.

+2.4.4.2 When writers of solicited letters have given permission for the candidate to see their letters4, copies of their letters (either as written or with identity of source and authorship removed, as specified by the writer) will be included in the General Evaluative File.
 The originals will stand in the section of the Special Evaluative File that contains solicited evaluations from outside referees, colleagues and students.